Travel Guide Customize Your Trip

 Q. Do I need a guide?

 A qualified guide is a minimum safety requirement and can also enhance your enjoyment and understanding of the region as they double as companions and interpreters.
-If you decide to hire a porter and/or a guide, remember that you are their employer and thus should take full responsibility.
+If you decide to hire a porter and a guide, remember that you are their employer and thus should take full responsibility.

 Q. What sorts of Guides do you have?